nagasudhirpulla/taming_python/blog/skills/using_variables_functions_across_files.md

 <hr/>

 ### Important Note
-The file-paths used in the imp
+The file-paths used in the import statements are to be written as per the entry python file

 ### Creating environment variables in a windows machine
 * Open 'Edit system environment variables' from windows search bar